-As a dating coach, ghosting is the number one topic that comes up.
-Whether it’s left you wondering “What the heck went wrong?!” or “I just don’t know how to tell them I’m not interested,” this topic gets brought up often in my dating coaching sessions.
+As a dating coach, I hear about ghosting all the time.
+In fact, ghosting is the number one topic that people ask me about.
+Whether it’s left you wondering “What the heck went wrong?!” or “I just don’t know how to tell them I’m not interested,” this topic comes up often in my dating coaching sessions.

 So, you’ve been chatting with someone for a while, things seem to be going great, maybe you even meet up for a date or two then…nothing.
 No follow up text, no plans made, no response when you check in to see if everything is okay.
 Being in this position is hurtful and confusing and it’s hard not to feel like something went wrong.

 Sounds familiar?
 If so, then you may have been ghosted in the past.
 You may be wondering, “Why did this happen to me??”
 And understandably so!
 It’s difficult to know what truly went wrong if you’re left with little to no feedback.